Product Designer

 I designed, 3D-printed, and assembled multiple robots for arena battles.
 This process included selecting components, integrating them with custom-designed parts, and connecting them to a controller for combat.

-I collaborated with team members to coordinate events, ensuring robot battles were safe and on time.
+I worked with team members to coordinate events, ensuring robot battles were safe.
 Additionally, managed and organized events to guarantee smooth operations.

 While I was Vice-President, Crimson Robotics held several tournaments each featuring near 100 robots from many Universities and States.